|Residence Gilbert||Self Catering||Saturday||3||6||2||+ Cot|

 Normandy is famed, amongst other things, for its horse trotting and race meetings are held regularly throughout the summer.
 Cycling is a popular pastime on the quiet roads and we provide 3 adult bikes for your enjoyment.
-Should you need her our helpful caretaker lives less than 100 metres away.
+Should you need her our helpful caretaker lives nearby.

 Spacious kitchen at one end of the open plan ground floor.
-Breakfast bar seating 2 overlooks the dining area.
+Breakfast bar seating two people overlooks the dining area.

 Large open plan ground floor with kitchen, dining and lounge area.
 Lounge has seating around a fireplace and double doors open onto a paved terrace and barbecue area.
 Tv/dvd player and radio/cd/USB player provided along with plenty of books!

 Master bedroom has double and single bed.
 Further twin room and a single room.
 Oak beamed master bedroom gives views of the eaves.